ninabarzh/broomstick/content/posts/ri.md

 ## Why it is not propaganda

-Propaganda tools typically obscure sourcing, present one-sided narratives, and discourage critical examination—none of which aligns with Reactionary International’s openly archived case studies and transparent methodology.
+Propaganda tools typically obscure sourcing, present one-sided narratives, and discourage critical examination—none of which is congruent with Reactionary International’s openly archived case studies and transparent methodology.

 Instead, the platform invites readers to inspect data, re‑trace connections, and build upon its findings in independent analysis or reporting.